 The back-to-school season can be filled with excitement and high hopes for a fresh new start.
 But it’s also important to recognize how challenging this time of year can be for kids.

 Shifting from summer to school brings academic demands and expectations along with a whole new schedule, which may mean different bedtimes, wake-up times, pick-up and drop-off times, and even mealtimes.
 Going to school also means adjusting to complex social nuances and managing all different kinds of relationships.

 Kids who attend school outside the home must also adapt to a new classroom routine and culture and the expectations of a new teacher.
 Put this all together with some of the most intense sensory input in the world…have you ever been in a school cafeteria!?…and it’s no wonder that going back to school can be stressful for many kids.

 But the back-to-school season doesn’t have to be all gloom and doom!
-There are many simple calming sensory strategies that can be used to help create less stressful school days for all kids, regardless of their school setting or whether they have identified sensory needs.
+There are many simple calming sensory strategies and therapy tools that can be used to help kids with self-regulation during school days, regardless of their school setting or whether they have identified sensory needs.

 1 || A quiet space and a way for the child to signal when she needs a break.